rileydixon6/kotlin_code_1/README.md

 {Make a list of things that you need to fix, improve, and add in the future.}
 * Item 1 I would like to make adjustments on the time difference calculator
-* Item 2 I would like to provide stats like average time that the program is run.
 * Item 3 Add more comments to make it more understandable.